Oregon Regulators Trim Proposed Health Insurance Rates Increases

 0

 Katie Button of the Department of Consumer and Business Services (right) helps a consumer pick a health care plan on the federal online marketplace.
-(Department of Consumer and Business Services photo)
+(Department of Consumer and Business Services file photo)

 By Lynne Terry/Oregon Capital Chronicle